The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 Since the Order of Merit was replaced by the Race to Dubai, the top 60 players in the Race to Dubai standings contest The DP World Tour Championship, Dubai each November.
 Being the climax of the series, this tournament ultimately determines how much cash the top golfers in the Race to Dubai standings will receive through the Bonus Pool systems.

 Since the first competition in Dubai over a decade ago, we have seen a number of high-profile winners of this tournament, including Rory McIlroy, Jon Rahm and Henrik Stenson.
-The 2020 edition of the DP World Tour Championship, Dubai is scheduled to take place in the UAE at the end of November.

-Rahm’s Two Wins in Dubai
+Rahm’s Three Wins in Dubai

-One of the hottest players in recent times, Spaniard John Rahm, won the the DP World Tour Championship in November 2019.
-Rahm was in dazzling form in Dubai, beating runner-up Tommy Fleetwood by a single stroke.
+One of the hottest players in recent times, Spaniard John Rahm, won the the DP World Tour Championship for a third time in November 2022, becoming the first golfer to do so.
+Rahm was in dazzling form in Dubai, beating runners-up Tyrrell Hatton and Alex Noren by two strokes.
+Rahm’s second DP World Tour Championship triumph victory came in 2019, where he held of England’s Tommy Fleetwood to win by a single stroke.
+In 2017, Barrika-born Rahm edged past Thailand’s Kiradech Aphibarnrat and Irishman Shane Lowry to win by just one stroke.

 Rory’s Best DP World Tour Championship Moments

 McIlroy enjoyed both wins in Dubai, especially the 2015 showdown with Sullivan.
 The Englishman pushed him all the way at Jumeriah Golf Estates, but the County Down man held his nerve to secure the narrow margin of victory.
 On both occasions, as tends to be the way at this tournament, the scores were way below par: 21 below par in 2015 and 23 below par in 2012.
-Prior to the 2020 tournament the best score at the DP World Tour Championship was even lower than that though: Henrik Stenson’s astounding score of 25 under par in 2013 when he won by six strokes from Ian Poulter.
+Prior to the 2024 tournament the best score at the DP World Tour Championship was even lower than that though: Henrik Stenson’s astounding score of 25 under par in 2013 when he won by six strokes from Ian Poulter.

 Willett’s Wonderful Win